 The Strategic Vision: Why Bangladesh Is Prioritizing Solar Manufacturing

-To appreciate the value of these incentives, it helps to understand the government’s motivation.
+To appreciate the value of these incentives, it helps to understand the government’s motivations.
 These policies are rooted in several national priorities:

 Energy Independence: Reducing reliance on imported fossil fuels is a critical objective.
 A domestic solar manufacturing industry is fundamental to achieving this goal.